voltrb/docs/en/docs/each_binding.md

 ## Current Limitations

-Currently .each in bindings is rather limited.
-(We're working on it)  It can only handle arrays, not hashes.
+Currently .each in bindings is rather limited (we're working on it).
+It can only handle arrays, not hashes.
 To use hashes, convert them to arrays first.
-Also, it can only take one argument (except when using .each_with_index)
+Also, it can only take one argument (except when using .each_with_index).